rackerlabs/genestack/docs/storage-external-block.md

+---
+hide:
+  - footer
+---

 # External Block - Bring Your Own Storage

 For some Topo/Ceph/NFS are not great fits, Genestack allows for external block devices to be used in the stand up and operation of Openstack.

 ## Deploy External CSI driver in Genestack

 Follow Documentation on getting a storage class presented to k8s, name it "general" and mark that storage class as default, in this example storage is provided by democratic csi driver over iscsi.